fastify/fastify/docs/Logging.md

     }
 })
 ```
-⚠️ Also you need to install `pino-pretty` as it is not included by default for performance reasons.
+⚠️ Also you need to install `pino-pretty` as a dev dependency.
+It is not included by default for performance reasons.

+### Usage
-You can use it like this in your route handlers:
+You can use logger like this in your route handlers:
 ```
 fastify.get('/', options, function (request, reply) {
   request.log.info('Some info about the current request')